 Here is everything else we know about the Maldives reopening to Canadian tourists

-On July 15th, Canadians can take a vacation in beautiful Malta.
+It's official!
+On July 11th, Canadians can take a vacation in beautiful Malta.

 Did we mention Malta is on our personal bucket list?
 This island national is sitting in the middle of the Mediterranean, just waiting for tourists!

 Canadians will not have to submit a test or quarantine upon arrival.

 There are currently no direct flights from Canada to Malta, but you can easily transit through Zurich, Istanbul, Heathrow, Munich, and more.

 Here is everything we know about Malta's reopening.

 Mexico is now open for Canadian tourists!
 In fact, it was one of the only countries that never actually really closed its borders to Canadians in the first place.

 As of June, many tourist cities like Cancun, Playa Del Carmen, Tulum, Cabo, and Puerto Vallarta have reopened their hotels and are ready to welcome Canadian guests.
 Flights by WestJet and Air Canada have resumed from many Canadian cities.